rustyio/BinaryVice/README.markdown

 <h2>Drop-In Replacement</h2>

-BinaryVice was built so that you can drop it into your current application without worrying about migrating your existing data.
+BinaryVice was built so that you can drop it into your current application without having to migrate your existing data.
 The vice:from_binary_version/2 function detects when a binary was encoded using term_to_binary/1 and returns the decoded term with version 131.

-<h2>How much space does BinaryVice save?</h2>
+<h2>BinaryVice vs. term_to_binary/1</h2>

-Based on some simple tests, BinaryVice makes your data about 40% smaller than term_to_binary(Term), and about 10% smaller than term_to_binary(Term, [compressed]).
-Your mileage may vary.
+Based on simple tests, BinaryVice makes your data about 40% smaller than term_to_binary(Term), and about 10% smaller than term_to_binary(Term, [compressed]).

-<h2>How fast is BinaryVice?</h2>
+BinaryVice is fast, but slower than term_to_binary(Term), but about 5 times faster than term_to_binary(Term, [compressed]).

-BinaryVice is slower than term_to_binary(Term), as term_to_binary/1 is copying structures out of C, so is almost instantaneous.
-However, BinaryVice is about 5 times faster than term_to_binary(Term, [compressed]).
-Again, this depends on the data you are serializing, so your mileage may vary.
+Actual results depend upon your data.

 <h2>Interface</h2>